hadro/info654fa20/slides/class_3.md

 - was created for sharing documents

 (Fun fact from your readings: since HTML was designed for sharing 1980s physics papers, whether to include images or not was hotly debated.
 Can you fathom a WWW without pictures of cats?)

 ---

+# HTML

+Separating **Document Structure** from *Style*

+--

+Why is this necessary?
+Why develop it this way?

+--

+(A way to visualize this: In Firefox, you can easily turn off styles for any web page.
+Go to "View" -> "Page Style" -> "No Style" -- just remember to toggle it back when you're done!)

+---